 This lake is located north of Highway 36 between Edgerton Street and Arcade Street.

-Walleye: above average abundance, average size
+Walleye: average abundance, average size

-Northern Pike: lower than average abundance, above average size
+Northern Pike: average abundance, above average size

 Largemouth Bass: average abundance, smaller than average size

 Crappie: lower than average abundance, smaller than average size

 This lake is accessed by traveling a navigable channel from Spoon Lake just south and west of Gervais.
 This lake has a surface water use regulation.
 See rules posted at the access.